Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Abstract

 \section{Abstract}

-The Lattice-Boltzmann method is a mesoscopic approach for solving hydrodynamic problems involving both laminar and turbulent fluids.
-Although the suitability for the former cases is supported by a myriad of studies, turbulent flows always give rise to additional challenges that need to be addressed properly.
-In this paper, we estimate the accuracy of the simulation results obtained via a custom implementation of a Lattice-Boltzmann solver for a two-dimensional turbulent flow.
-To this end, a two-dimensional flow field filled with randomly located rigid disks was simulated, and the von Karman vortex street generated after the wake of such obstacles was studied.
+The Lattice-Boltzmann method is a mesoscopic approach for solving hydrodynamic problems involving laminar and turbulent fluids.
+Although its suitability for laminar flows is supported by a myriad of studies, turbulent flows give rise to additional challenges.
+We estimate the accuracy of the simulation results obtained via an implementation of a Lattice-Boltzmann solver for a two-dimensional turbulent flow.
+We apply this solver to simulate a two-dimensional flow field filled with randomly located rigid disks and study the von Karman vortex street generated after the wake of such obstacles.
+The implementation of these results is provided as supplementary material.